 Brian Griffin took a photo of the Liverpool band on the beach at Porthcawl in South Wales during a break in recording for their second album.

 The Cure - Faith

 Photographer Andy Vella took this photo of Bolton Abbey in Yorkshire at the request of frontman Robert Smith, who knew the building from his childhood.
-Vella and his design partner Porl Thompson manipulated the images so the holy building appears misty and grey - the ideal setting for the sombre music within the sleeve.
+Vella and his design partner Porl (now Pearl) Thompson manipulated the images so the holy building appears misty and grey - the ideal setting for the sombre music within the sleeve.

 The Smiths - The Queen Is Dead

 The third Smiths album features a shot of the French-Swiss actor Alain Delon, taken from the 1964 film L'Insoumis (aka The Unvanquished), dressed in bottle green with pink lettering.